Sequal32/yourcontrols/definitions/README.md

 ```

 ### ToggleSwitchParam
-Used for toggle events that require a *constant* to be passed along with it.
+Used for switches that require a *constant* to be passed along with the vent.
 This is usually represented by number followed by the event code: `1 (>A:ELECTRICAL MASTER BATTERY:1)`

 ```yaml
 type: ToggleSwitchParam